ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 In previous versions of Compliance Manager, the workflow for implementing requirements was performed at the Control level.
 A compliance officer would assign a control to someone to implement the control.
 There were two drawbacks to this:

-1. Controls often had multiple actions associated with them, and the user to whom a control was assigned, might not be the right person to complete all actions that were required to implement the control; and
+- Controls often had multiple actions associated with them, and the user to whom a control was assigned, might not be the right person to complete all actions that were required to implement the control
-2. Combining separate tasks into a single Action prevented the collection of the signals and telemetry that is used to automatically record tenant configuration changes in Compliance Manager (Preview).
+- Combining separate tasks into a single Action prevented the collection of the signals and telemetry that is used to automatically record tenant configuration changes in Compliance Manager (Preview).

 In Compliance Manager (Preview), the workflow process has moved from the Control level to the Action level.
 When reviewing an Action, the following fields can be used to manage the Action workflow: